RobertWilliamsCymro/learn-wagtail-static-website/README.md

 ### TL;DR Summary of Learnings
 - set up local environment and create new wagtail app `atlas` from scratch
+  -  Note:
+    - no models.py file exists in the atlas app, it only exists in the default home, search, and other support apps e.g blog
+    - the settings directory has all of the configuration for the atlas app
-- edit `atlas` app by modifying `templates/base.html` template page
+- edit `atlas` app by modifying `templates/base.html` template page.
 - copy paste HTML and tailwind code for homepage into *home* app  `templates/home/home_page.html` with hard coded content
 - create new `site_settings` app and register code blocks in `site_settings/models.py` to be served on all webpages from `atlas/templates/base.html`
 - personalise wagtail default home_page to your wagtail content and inject into `home/../home_page.html` template